szq0214/MSR-VTT-Challenge/README.md

 ## Contact
 Zhiqiang Shen (zhiqiangshen0214@gmail.com)

-Any discussions, suggestions and questions are welcome!
+Any discussions and suggestions are welcome!